gganon/dank-memer-sniper/README.md

 > An easy to run simple bot that lets you snipe messages in your Discord server.

+## Fork note

+This is a fork of [Dank Memer's snipe bot](https://github.com/DankMemer/sniper) with 2 additional features:

+1. If a user sends `pls snipe` to a channel, this bot will remind them to use the `/snipe` slash command instead

+2. If you have the original Dank Memer bot in your server, `pls snipe` might trigger it to send an annoying "Sniping is no longer possible" notice everytime.
+This bot will delete that message if it detects it so that your channel stays clean (and because this bot is handling `pls snipe` from now on)

+For (2.) to work, you will need to provide the Dank Memer bot's ID to this bot (See the config.json step)

 ## Setup

 Node.js 16.6.0 or newer is required.